akylasstrat/akylas-stratigakos.github.io/index.md

       <p>
         Welcome to my website!
         My name is Akylas and I am currently a Lecturer (Assistant Professor) in Energy Systems and Data Analytics at the UCL Energy Institute, University College London.
-        My research develops and validates data-driven solutions to support the planning and operations of low-carbon power and energy systems with a high penetration of renewables.
+        My research develops and validates data-driven solutions to support the planning and operations of low-carbon power and energy systems with a high penetration of renewables, leveraging tools from machine learning, optimization, and forecasting.
-        This involves leveraging tools from machine learning, optimization, statistics, and economics to develop novel predictive and prescriptive methods, with a view towards supporting decision-making under uncertainty.
-        In my spare time, I work out, hike, and enjoy London's vibrant cultural scene.
       </p>
       <p>
-        You can find more about my research and activities in <a href="{{ "/publications/" | relative_url }}">Publications</a>,
+        You can find more about my research work and other activities in <a href="{{ "/publications/" | relative_url }}">Publications</a>,
         <a href="{{ "/talks/" | relative_url }}">Talks</a>,
         and my <a href="{{ "/cv/" | relative_url }}">CV</a>.
         I am open to collaborations and will soon be looking to hire a PhD student.